kubecost/docs/using-kubecost/navigating-the-kubecost-ui/network-monitoring.md

 ## Getting started

-Before accessing Network Monitoring, make sure you've [enabled the network costs daemonset](/install-and-configure/advanced-configuration/network-costs-configuration.md#enabling-network-costs) for accurate cost metrics.
+Network Monitoring is powered by the network costs daemonset, which must be manually enabled before Network Monitoring can be utilized.
+See our [Network Cost Configuration](/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md) doc for an overview on enabling the daemonset, as well as how to make additional configurations to your network costs in Kubecost.

 ## Adjusting your display